Thomas Wilson (shipwreck): Sinking

 On 7 June 1902, the Thomas Wilson left the Duluth harbor carrying a load of Mesabi iron ore.
 The hatches were not yet closed, because the weather was clear and calm.
-Meanwhile, the George Hadley, a 2073-ton wooden steamer, was inbound for the Duluth harbor.
-The Annie L. Smith tugboat directed the George Hadley to divert to the Superior harbor, since all of the Duluth coal docks were full.
+Meanwhile, the George Hadley, a 2,073-ton wooden steamer, was inbound for the Duluth harbor.
+The tugboat directed the George Hadley to divert to the Superior harbor, since all of the Duluth coal docks were full.
 The captain of the George Hadley ordered an immediate turn to port without noticing the direction of the Thomas Wilson or blowing the required whistle signals.
-The captain of the Thomas Wilson, concerned about the movements of the Hadley but suspicious of running aground if he turned to port, ordered an immediate turn to starboard.
-The Hadley struck the Wilson just forward of the aft hatch and recoiled from the collision.
-The Wilson rolled over to port, then righted itself and began to sink by the bow.
+The captain of the Thomas Wilson, concerned about the movements of the George Hadley but suspicious of running aground if he turned to port, ordered an immediate turn to starboard.
+The George Hadley struck the Thomas Wilson just forward of the aft hatch and recoiled from the collision.
+The Thomas Wilson rolled over to port, then righted itself and began to sink by the bow.
 Within three minutes, the entire ship had sunk, drowning nine of the twenty-man crew.
 The ship and its cargo were valued at $207,000.

 As a result of the collision, new rules were instituted in the Duluth harbor: